fs7fyqy553/letterboxd-scraper/README.md

 2. When using the function processFilmsInList:

-    1. Pass as the first argument the URL of the first page in the Letterboxd list in grid view
+    1. Pass as the first argument the URL of the first page in the Letterboxd list in grid view.

     2. Pass as the second argument the function that is supposed to process the film object extracted for a given Letterboxd film page, ensuring the list is in grid view:

         - Film object contains the following keys: filmTitle (string), releaseYearString, directorNameArray, averageRatingString, filmPosterURL (string) and filmBackdropImageURL (string)

+Details:

+- Letterboxd lists and film pages load data dynamically, hence the use of Puppeteer.
+- Letterboxd lists require scrolling in order to load all list content, which the package puppeteer-autoscroll-down is used for (https://www.npmjs.com/package/puppeteer-autoscroll-down)